Jandres1420/Pokemon-Challengue-Back-End/README.md

 ![](/img/creatingSchema.png)

 ### Second step
-Use on the cloned repository the command in the terminal.
+On the cloned repository use the command in the terminal.

 ```bash
 mvn clean install